Text-to-SQL Task-oriented Dialogue Ontology Construction: Text-to-SQL Ontology Construction

 \paragraph{SQL-Background}

 SQL is a query language for relational databases \cite{chamberlin1974sql}.
-We use SQLite,\footnote{\url{https://www.sqlite.org}} a serverless relational DB management system suitable for small-scale databases and schema-based knowledge representation.
-SQLite stores data in tables with columns and values, e.g., a ``restaurant'' table with a ``price'' column and ``expensive'' as a value.
-This structure aligns with TOD ontology formats, making it well-suited for ontology construction.
+We use SQLite,\footnote{ \url{https://www.sqlite.org}} a serverless relational DB management system suitable for small-scale databases and schema-based knowledge representation.
+SQL stores data in tables with columns and values, e.g., a ``restaurant'' table with a ``price'' column and ``expensive'' as a value.
+This structure aligns with TOD ontology formats, making it well-suited for ontology construction, as it reduces the prompt engineering needed for the LLM to induce the TOD ontology structure.
 For intents and actions, there are separate tables that store names of intent and action entries.

 {\TeQoDO} primarily uses data retrieval, definition, and manipulation queries.
 To access current DB content, a \texttt{SELECT} query retrieves table names. \texttt{PRAGMA} queries fetch column names and data types for each table. \texttt{SELECT} can also query specific values from tables and columns.
 Tables are created with \texttt{CREATE TABLE}, specifying column names and types. \texttt{ALTER TABLE} adds columns, \texttt{INSERT INTO} adds entities, and \texttt{UPDATE} modifies column values.